1banni/js-project/README.md

 - Weekend: Implement keyup/keydown events to make players' cars move.
 Work on finding/creating graphics for animating the game.
 Construct game map class.
 Begin collision detection & response.

 - Monday: Resume work on collision detection/response.
 Create projectiles class - have them spawn on the map and be added to a player's inventory upon contact. allow player to shoot and let projectiles bounce wall to wall, expiring after a certain time.
+Have projectiles (1) damage player and (2) disappear upon contact with players

 - Tuesday: Create all view objects that aren't the game canvas (loading screen, navigation menu, game option selection, (optional) sound button and music)